caasmo/restinpieces-sqlite-backup/README.md

 The backup job itself is configured via the `restinpieces` `ConfigStore`.
 The job's configuration, including the source database path and backup directory, is stored securely in the `restinpieces` database, not passed via command-line flags in a production environment.

-The configuration should be stored under the scope `db_backup_config` in TOML format:
+The configuration should be stored under the scope `sqlite_backup` in TOML format:

 ```toml
 source_path = "/path/to/your/database.db"